sumendar/sumendar.github.io/content/home/about.md

 I have 4 years of professional experience as software programmer, 2 years in VBA macros, automation scripting processing analytics and 2 years of statistical analysis, data science and machine learning

-My specialities include but are not limited to: regression analysis, multi variate analysis, time series analysis, spatial temportal data mining.
+My specialties include but are not limited to: regression analysis, multivariate analysis, time series analysis, spatial temporal data mining.

-Please connnect with me about any of your data science and analytic needs so we can discuss how i can help you and your team.
+Please connect with me about any of your data science and analytic needs so we can discuss how i can help you and your team.